-- Employee : The company is aware of the importance of every company employee who will take part in pushing the company toward developing its business to the future.
+- Employees : The company is aware of the importance of every company employee who will take part in pushing the company toward developing its business to the future.
 Therefore, the company is focused on continually developing the capabilities, knowledge and skills of employees, including considerations of suitable remuneration according to the knowledge and capacity of each employee in addition to the maintenance of work environments by considering quality of life and occupational safety.
 The company treats every employee equally and fairly.

 - Trading Partners and Trade Accounts Receivable : The company treats trading partners who are suppliers and financial debtors fairly, equally and without taking advantage by strict adherence to trading conditions and/or agreements made with one another in order to improve business relations in the interests of both parties.

-- Customer : The company pays attention to customers and takes responsibility by focusing on production of high quality standardized products and responding to the needs of customers while maintaining customer confidentiality.
+- Customers : The company pays attention to customers and takes responsibility by focusing on production of high quality standardized products and responding to the needs of customers while maintaining customer confidentiality.
 The company also gives importance to setting proper equal prices for products sold to customers.

-- Competitor : The company behaves in compliance with the rules of good competition and set laws, maintaining the norms of codes of conduct for competition with avoidance of fraudulent methods which would destroy competitors.
+- Competitors : The company behaves in compliance with the rules of good competition and set laws, maintaining the norms of codes of conduct for competition with avoidance of fraudulent methods which would destroy competitors.

-- Community and society : The company conducts its business with consideration of environmental impact.
+- Community and Society : The company conducts its business with consideration of environmental impact.
 The company emphasizes continually building conscience, social and community responsibility in the company and support of activities in the interests of the public without violating laws.

 - The company has a compensation measures published in the company’s code of conduct in case where stakeholders are damaged by the company’s violation of the stakeholder’s legitimate rights.